 This course covers continuous-time tools for pricing financial derivatives, modelling the term structure of interest rates and valuing interest-rate sensitive claims, optimal consumption and portfolio choices, and dynamic asset pricing in equilibrium.

 This course focuses on the empirical aspects of asset pricing and on the econometrics of financial markets.
-Topics include modelling of asset returns, return predictability in time-series and cross-sectional data, volatility processes, estimation and testing of asset pricing and inter-temporal equilibrium models, econometrics of fixed income securities, and econometrics of option pricing.
+Topics include modelling of asset returns, return predictability in time-series and cross-sectional data, estimation and testing of asset pricing and inter-temporal equilibrium models, econometrics of fixed income securities, and econometrics of option pricing.

 Elective research seminars expose PhD candidates to the latest research advances in specific fields, providing them with opportunities to develop a specialisation and acquire additional knowledge and skills necessary for their dissertation work.